LIP-Computing/tutorial-oscli/docs/lxd.md

 ## Customizing the container and making a new image

-Now that the container is running, you can enter into the container and install packages or do anyother type of costumization.
+Now that the container is running, you can enter into the container and install packages or do anyother type of customization.

 ```bash
 lxc exec test-01 -- bash